 How to Manage Presentation Anxiety and Become a Confident Public Speaker

-For a lot of people, including those you think look cool and composed on stage, the thought of public speaking creates a surge in anxiety levels.
+I’m a public speaking coach, and I know that for a lot of people (including those you think look cool and composed on stage) the thought of public speaking creates a surge in anxiety levels.
 That anxious feeling is daunting because the out-of-control emotional rollercoaster usually overrides logic.

 When you don’t have the ability to calm yourself or manage your emotions it can stop you from volunteering to deliver a presentation (pass by an opportunity to be seen) or the reason for not sleeping well too nights before the day you’re scheduled to be on stage.

 Presentation anxiety is an issue that clients often reach out to me for because having the ability to deliver presentations and communicate confidently is a skill that’s in high demand.
 It’s important that their ideas are heard.
 Direct reports look for strong public speaking and communication skills in their teams because it’s crucial to organizations that persuade and influence others without worrying they’ll be racked with anxiety.